Tournedos/Tournedos.github.io/_tabs/ACT1.md

 <h3 style="color:#4f6fd6; font-size:1.5rem; font-weight:500;">Why is 2017–2018 our period of interest?</h3>

 - The Battle Royale explosion occurs precisely between 2017 and 2018.
-- This boom is driven by the rapid rise of H1Z1, PUBG, and especially Fortnite.
+- This boom is driven by the rapid rise of PUBG and especially Fortnite.
 - Studying this window captures the disruptive impact of BR on YouTube gaming.
 - Confirming that the Top-7 genres remain stable in this period ensures that filtering does not distort the ecosystem’s dynamics.